 RELATED EVENT: Christopher Knowles exhibition at Audio Visual Arts

-Janine St. Germain is a consulting archivist who continues to work with the archives of artists’ estates and individual collectors as well as with those of nonprofit and corporate institutions.
-She is currently organizing the archives of the late husband of Adelaide de Menil, Edmund Snow Carpenter, and the archives of the International Rescue Committee, a humanitarian/international relief organization established by Albert Einstein.
+Janine St. Germain is a consulting archivist who works with the archives of artists’ estates, individual collectors, nonprofits, and corporate institutions.
+She has organized the archives of the late husband of Adelaide de Menil, Edmund Snow Carpenter, and the archives of the International Rescue Committee, a humanitarian/international relief organization established by Albert Einstein.